"The day will come when our Republic will be an impossibility because wealth

 Z. The right to vote shall not be abridged on the basis of sex.

 AA.
-The United States and each State shall honor the discretion of the woman in question as to when her unborn child does or does not become a human life before the law, for at least the first six months after conception.
+The United States and each State shall honor the discretion of the woman in question as to when her unborn child does or does not become a human life before the law, for at least the first twenty weeks after conception.

 AB.
 The right to leave the country shall not be infringed without cause.